A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Model

 \subsection{Bidding strategies}

 We model the optional overbidding as a strategic decision.
-Each participant may choose from two options: (1) Not overbid and (2) Overbid. $S_i\in \{ N,O\}$ denotes the strategy of player $i$, where $N$ stands for non-overbidding and $O$ stands for overbidding.
+Each participant may choose from two options: (1) Not overbid, or (2) Overbid. $S_i\in \{ N,O\}$ denotes the strategy of player $i$, where $N$ stands for non-overbidding and $O$ stands for overbidding.

 In the former case ('N'), the total quantity of the bids submitted by the participant will be equal to the required/available quantity (in the case of consumers and suppliers, respectively).
 If $\overline{q}^C_i$/$\overline{q}^S_i$ limits the total quantity of bids, the participant will submit bids for the maximal total (deliverable) quantity.
 Formally, the non-overbidding strategy results in a total demanded/supplied quantity (denoted by $TDQ^N_i$ and $TSQ^N_j$ respectively)